lumosmind/frontend-task-1/DOCUMENTATION.md

 # Introduction

 Fastest E-commerce template built with React, NextJS, TypeScript, Apollo, React-Query, NestJs & Tailwind.
 Its very easy to use, you can build your schema very easily.
-GraphQL playground makes it’s own documentation, and for rest we use swagger, your frontend team will love using it.

 <br>